wonsunahn/CS1622_Fall2025/projects/4/README.md

 * **proj3.cpp** / proj3.h : Helper functions for building and querying the symbol table, (mostly) pre-implemented for you.  **Update**
 * **semantic.cpp** : Implements the semantic analysis stage of the compiler.  **Update**.
 * **table.cpp** : Implements the string table.  **Update**.
-* diffs/ : Directory where comparisons between outputs/ and outputs_solution/ are stored, generated by the <tt>diff</tt> command.
 * examples/ : Directory where LLVM code examples are stored.
 * examples_outputs/ : Directory where the code generated from the LLVM examples are stored.
 As well as the execution outputs of the generated codes.
+* output_diffs/ : Directory where comparisons between outputs/ and outputs_solution/ are stored, generated by the <tt>diff</tt> command.
 * outputs/ : Directory where outputs after running your parser on source files under tests/ are stored.
 * outputs_solution/ : Directory where solution outputs after running the reference parser on source files under tests/ are stored.
+* asts/, asts_solution/, ast_diffs/ : Abstract syntax tree images and their diffs that you already saw for Project 2.
-* tests/ : Source files for testing and grading your parser.
+* tests/ : MINI-JAVA source files for testing and grading your parser.

 The files that are marked **Update** need only updating from the corresponding file in Project 3.
 You can simply overwrite the file with your implementation.